AgoraIO/Docs-Source/on-premise-recording/reference/sunset.md

 This page provides sunset plans for some Agora services.
 You should prepare to replace or upgrade affected solutions in a timely fashion to avoid service disruptions.

-## SDKs earlier than v3.0.0
+## SDKs earlier than v4.0.0

 ### Retirement plans

-As of December 8, 2021, Agora begins implementing the retirement process for the On-Premise Recording SDK earlier than v3.0.0.
-The specific plan is as follows:

-- From December 8, 2021 until May 31, 2022, Agora no longer accepts requests for new features to the On-Premise Recording SDK earlier than v3.0.0, but continues to provide bug fixes and security patches.
-- From June 1, 2022 until November 30, 2022, Agora no longer accepts requests for new features or bug fixes to the On-Premise Recording SDK earlier than v3.0.0, but continues to provide security patches.
-- As of December 1, 2022, Agora no longer accepts requests for new features, bug fixes, or security patches to the On-Premise Recording SDK earlier than v3.0.0.

-If you are using the On-Premise Recording SDK earlier than v3.0.0, upgrade as soon as possible.
+To support ongoing technical evolution and architectural improvements, Agora will begin the retirement process for the Local Server Recording SDK 1.x–3.x series.
+This change does not affect users of version 4.x.

+The retirement schedule is as follows:

+* **June 30, 2025** (exclusive):
+  Agora will stop providing new features and download access for SDK versions 1.x–3.x.

+* **After December 30, 2025**:
+  Technical support for SDK versions 1.x–3.x will end.
+All associated documentation will also be taken offline.

 ### Upgrade solutions